redherd-project/redherd-documentation/docs/developers-guide/module-implementation.md

 - *author* is the module developer or its group of developers;

 - *topic* is a sort of group which the module is associated to.
 This association is related to its target operating system and scope.
-The list of available topics is presented in the following table, where *os* must be replaced with `debian`, `android`, `windows` or `macos`:
+The list of available topics is presented in the following table, where *os* must be replaced with `debian`, `centos`, `android`, `windows` or `macos`:

 | Topic | Description |
 | --- | --- |